 Screen Your Applicant and Their Co-Signer in Minutes

 What is a Co-Signer?

 Because co-signers are legally accountable for ensuring the rent gets paid, landlords can feel more confident in renting to a particular tenant.
-Co-signers are oftentimes parents, relatives, or even close friends of a renter.
+Co-signers are often parents, relatives, or even close friends of a renter.

 Why Tenants Might Need a Co-Signer

 Renting to tenants who have a low credit score means they could have a history of missing payments, which is usually a red flag.
-However, sometimes renters are young, such as college students, and might not even have a credit score yet.
-This is often when a parent or family member would come in as a cosigner on a lease to guarantee the rent as their financial responsibility.
+But sometimes renters are young, such as college students, and might not even have a credit score yet.
+This is often when a parent or family member would come in as a co-signer on a lease to guarantee the rent as their financial responsibility.

 Pros and Cons of Co-Signers

 As you debate whether to rent to a specific renter with a co-signer or to choose a different applicant, it’s important to assess the pros of having a co-signer on a lease:

 - Protects Your Rental Investment: Having a second-party guarantee the rent will be paid covers your bases with a tenant who has a low credit score.